cristiscu/notebook-frameworks/sections/0-markdown-language/2-block-styles.md

-This is a single **line**, not displayed properly!
-Followed by another usual line, just to prove it.

-This is a proper line, ending with two spaces.
-Followed by another proper line, ending as an alternative with a HTML tag.<br>
-Followed by another usual line.

-What follows are two **horizontal lines**, using either --- or *** markdown notations, on separate lines:

----
-***

 This is a **paragraph**, separated from the next one by an empty line (with or without spaces).

 This is the next paragraph.